-Time Content VAK Notes Resources 10 mins INT.
-The Babel Effect: VA Have different ways of Pictures of One person looks at the saying it written beneath animal cards. pictures of the animals and the picture in case pupils tells the others the name of the don't know. noise it makes in in another language.
-The others guess 1000 what animal it is.
-1.5 What sounds do animals make Wau wau in your mother tongue?
+Time Content VAK Notes Resources

+10 mins INT.
+The Babel Effect: VA Have different ways of Pictures of

+One person looks at the saying it written beneath animal cards.

+pictures of the animals and the picture in case pupils

+tells the others the name of the don't know.

+noise it makes in in another A MARINA

+language.
+The others guess

+what animal it is.
+15

+What sounds do animals make Wau wau

+in your mother tongue?
 Why (germ.)

-10 are the all different? , , , , , , , , , , , , , , , , , , , 10 mins Icebreaker : Teach me how to Α Ask the pupils why they Name tags say hello in your mother are there and tell them a tongue and my name is little about what they Writing the name tag does any one have a different script were doing, ie we're going to share a little when using their language? about what it's like to be when using their tunguuge? bilingual and why that makes it important to celebrate both languages.
-15 mins Have you ever: Rules. stand AK Talk about the question Cards with 1.5 111115 up if you have ever, you can as they come up Have you only sit down when you us mey come up ever
+10 are the all different?

+10 mins Icebreaker : Teach me how to А Ask the pupils why they Name tags

+say hello in your mother are there and tell them a

+tongue and my name is little about what they

+Writing the name tag does any were doing, ie we're

+one have a different script going to share a little

+when using their language? about what it's like to be

+bilingual and why that

+makes it important to

+celebrate both languages. ~

+15 mins Have you ever: Rules. stand AK Talk about the question Cards with

+up if you have ever, you can as they come up Have you

+only git down when we 211.074

+only sit down when you ever

 answer yes to another card. questions

 Have you ever

 been asked: what language

 do you dream in?

 been to another country?

 spoken to someone else

 whose mother tongue was not

 English?

 been asked: do you feel

 British or []?

 spoken in your mother

 tongue so someone wouldn't

 understand you?

 talked in English to your

 parents to annoy them?

 thought of a word in one

 language and couldn't

 remember what it was the

 other?

 spoken English to your

 brothers and sisters?

 20 mins All About Me: On a piece of VAK Tell the children you will large sheets

 paper are two labels: English/ ask them to share.
 You of paper

 Mother Tongue.
 Write down/ will be sharing.
 It would coloured

 draw the things you talk about be nice if they did, but markers,

 in each language, the places you don't have to. pens, pencils

 where you talk each language,

 the time you talk (age, evening,

 morning), why, who to.

 20 mins Bilingual Poems: Give the VAK The key thing here is to Copies of

 pupils time to read search for highlight that the poet poems

 my tongue themselves or watch struggled with having

 performances of the poems. two languages, but used

 Divide the poems up so that we both in the same poem.

 can read it together out loud.
 Celebrating is a way of

 Discuss.
 How has she used two looking at it not as a

 languages?
 Have you ever seen struggle but as talent and

 a poem that does this before? skill.

 5 mins Review the list of topics we

 can write about.
 Have you had

 any ideas?
 Do you have any

 questions?

-Domin 1 annandiz and for hints on r · · · ·